-Lucideon Launches New Apprenticeship Programme to Support Sustained Business Growth
+Lucideon Launches New Apprenticeship Program to Support Sustained Business Growth

-Materials technology company Lucideon has introduced an apprenticeship programme to create a new generation of talent committed to the long-term success of the company.
+Materials technology company Lucideon has introduced an apprenticeship program to create a new generation of talent committed to the long-term success of the company.

 Pictured, Niall Cronin (left), Nena Lawrence (center), and Liam Seprini (right), on Business Support Apprenticeships with Lucideon.